-Active Directory is a very popular way to get the Shares protected by forcing username and password to mount or access the shares.
-It is a 2 step process, first it connects and then sync's the users and groups locally so you can see them in the Users and Groups access page for each share.
+Active Directory or Entra ID is a very popular way to get shares protected by forcing username and password to mount or access the shares.
+It is a 2 step process, first, it connects and then sync's the users and groups locally so you can see them in the Users and Groups access page for each share.
 You can then assign User and Group RW or Read Only access to each share.
 File and Folder level ACLs are not handled in the NX2 or ZX product and require a Mac or Windows machine to manipulate.
 If you are having File or folder permission problems see NX2/ZX File and Folder Permissions

 Joining